 Meals now mainly came from C-rations, since most of the cooks and mess cooks were assigned to the gun crews, working either in the magazines, handling rooms, or in one of the gun mounts.
 C-rations, or the Meal Combat Individual (MCI), were distributed around on the ship to the crew at least once, sometimes twice per day.
 Each C-ration or MCI was packed in a small, rectangular cardboard box.
 Each box contained individual cans with a meat-based entree item, crackers/candy, a flat spread, and a dessert item.

 The C-ration boxes also came with the P-38 can opener and a mini cigarette pack, containing five cigarettes (Marlboro, Winston, and Kools).
 The P-38s and the cigarettes were the two more popular items.
 There were some nonsmokers on board who would trade their cigarette packs with smokers for their C-ration canned items.
 At first, some felt the C-rations were an improvement over the food served in the ship’s galley.

 The evening watch (1800 to 2400) back on station at MR1 was uneventful.
-Starting on the mid-watch, November 29, at the first gunfire, a support mission call came in from the Marine spotter just before 0100.
+Starting on the mid-watch, November 29, the first gunfire support mission call came in from the Marine spotter just before 0100.
 That fire mission lasted until the cease-fire order at 0525, with 174 HE rounds fired.
 Thus began the routine from watch to watch for the next two days.
-The ship stayed in its assigned sector ranging offshore from Quang Ngai to the south and to Vinh Son in the northern part of the sector.
+The ship stayed in its assigned sector ranging offshore from Quang Ngai to the south and near to Cap Lai in the northern part of the sector.
 During the prior 48-hour period, the ship had fired 375 illumination and high explosive (HE) rounds in gunfire support missions.

 If you would like to purchase a copy signed by the author, George Trowbridge, with a “Striking Eight Bells” bookmark use this link: “Get a signed copy.”